ianparkinson/helog/README.md

 ## Usage

-To display the Eleveation's debug log, find your Elevation's IP address (I'll assume it's 192.168.1.200) and run:
+To display the Elevation's debug log, find your Elevation's IP address (I'll assume it's 192.168.1.200) and run:

 `helog log 192.168.1.200`